 - Visible Language.
 Although this is ostensibly a typography and design journal it has published much on writing systems, including articles by I. J. Gelb, John DeFrancis and William C. Watt.
 Founded in 1967, the first issue contains an article: ‘The Perspectives for Practical Optical Character Recognition’.
 Who knew?

 - Writing Systems Research.
 This is a relatively new journal with lots of special issues.
-It focuses largely on processes of reading, writing and analysis.
+Note that it focuses largely on processes of reading, writing and analysis.

 - Written Communication.
 What this journal lacks in prestige and focus it makes up for in enthusiasm.
-It is mostly concerned with writing and written expression as a discourse as opposed to writing systems in and of themselves.
+Note that it is mostly concerned with writing and written expression as a discourse as opposed to writing systems in and of themselves.

 - Social semiotics.
 Not really about writing per se, but has a scope that incorporates the sociolinguistics of writing.

 - SCRIPTA: International Journal of Writing Systems.
 Published by the Hunmin jeongeum Society which accounts for its strong focus on Hanggul.

 Projects and research groups (as of 2023)